 The class progression of the axe-wielding classes bugs me a lot.
 So you start off with a Pirate, which for some reason wields dual axes.
 Now I suppose that this could reference the boarding axe, never mind that two of them makes it pretty hard to actually board any ship, but after promotion the pirate becomes a Berserker, a specialty warrior whose purpose was to kill the enemy before him, and which would have been worthless in actually looting treasure.
 So naturally the brigand, a pirate of the land, can also promote into this class that lacks the mental stability to do proper raiding.
 Now meanwhile you have the Fighter, which promotes into the Warrior.
 No problem there, except that when a warrior grows strong enough he becomes... a Reaver, which implies a more professional bandit which specializes in pillaging quickly.
 What kind of bizarre logic is being followed, here?

-The Japanese name of Reavers is "Axe-Brave", which is a rather engrishy way to refer to an "Axe Hero" (As in, the Hero class), probably as a Continuity Nod to Thracia 776 's Axe Fighters promoting to Heroes.
-Speaking of, the Japanese version called Micaiah's final class "Shaman" (A nod to Genealogy of Holy War's light magic using class being called that) and Trueblade was "Sword Saint" (A nod to Sword of Seals and The Blazing Blade calling Karel the "Sword Saint".)
-Now, I can see why they changed Micaiah's class name (Confusion with the Shamans from the GBA games and their Dark Magic), but there's no reason to remove a nod to a game that was released outside Japan.
+The Japanese name of Reavers is "Axe-Brave", which is a rather engrishy way to refer to an "Axe Hero" (As in, the Hero class), probably as a Continuity Nod to Thracia 776 having Axe Fighters promoting to Heroes.
+Speaking of, the Japanese version called Micaiah's final class "Shaman" (a nod to the Genealogy of Holy War light magic using class being called that) and Trueblade was "Sword Saint" (a nod to Sword of Seals and The Blazing Blade calling Karel the "Sword Saint".)
+Now, I can see why they changed Micaiah's class name (confusion with the Shamans from the GBA games and their Dark Magic), but there's no reason to remove a nod to a game that was released outside Japan.
 Fine, so they only call him that on the Epilogue, but still.